Washington chemical plant explosion kills one worker

 AFBytes Brief

-A chemical plant explosion in Longview, Washington, killed one person and injured nine others on Tuesday morning.
-Nine additional workers remain missing after the incident at a local papermill.
+An explosion at a chemical plant in Longview, Washington, killed one person and sent nine others to the hospital.
+Nine additional individuals remain unaccounted for after the incident.

 Why this matters